Northern Syria has endured years of war. Now, an earthquake has added to the despair

 Much of the destruction and death from Monday's 7.8-magnitude earthquake in Turkey lies across the border in northern Syria, a region already ravaged by more than a decade of civil war and the myriad crises that have flowed from it.

-Syrian officials have already reported at least 650 people dead, according to the Associated Press.
-That number omits casualties in the country's rebel-held northwest, where aid groups estimate hundreds more have died.
+Syrian officials have already reported at least 656 people dead in government-held areas of the country, according to the Associated Press.
+In northwest Syria, a region held by rebels, aid groups operating there said at least 450 people died, with many hundreds injured, according to the AP.

 And as the death toll continues to rise, residents and aid groups in the country's northern region have described disastrous scenes of collapsed buildings, packed hospitals, desperate parents clutching unconscious children and frantic rescue workers digging through rubble.